-- its current, future and past students; - its staff and their trade unions; - the employers it works with; - the professional organisation in the sectors where it works; - its partner schools and universities; the wider college community; - its local authorities and Local Enterprise Partnership.
+- its current, future and past students; - its staff and their trade unions: - the employers and employer bodies it works with; - the professional organisations in relevant industry sectors; - its partner schools and universities; the wider college community; - local authorities and the Local Enterprise Partnership. - Organisations engaged in the regeneration of Bishop Auckland, including The Auckland Project.